• Skip to main content

 planted rainbow bk

 Ask: What are the different parts of a flower?
-How can we build a flower using the pattern blocks?
+How can we build a flower using pattern blocks?

 Imagine: Give students time to experiment and play with the materials.